eraygundogmus/trello-app/README.md

 2 : style everything DONE

 Notes for style : \
- create forms PROCESS \
+ create forms DONE \
 open todo PROCESS

 Some style bugs to fix : \
 grid row heights \
-panel position should change. (top on grid) \
+panel position should change. (top on grid) FIXED \
 create cards should be single components

 3 : add other reducers => \